STAFF & BOARD

 Both as a professor and as a practicing lawyer, Jill has worked to modernize the legal system to better reflect what cognitive science has taught us about implicit bias.
 Seven years after co-founding Gender Justice, Jill accepted a call to pursue a Masters of Divinity at Harvard.
 She transitioned out of her role at Gender Justice in June of 2017.

-Established in 2017, the Jill Gualding Law Student Fellowship offers second- or third-year LGBTQ and/or BIPOC laws students the invaluable opportunity to work in a social justice, public interest legal and policy advocacy nonprofit dedicated to fighting gender inequality.
+Established in 2017, the Jill Gaulding Law Student Fellowship offers a second- or third-year LGBTQ (lesbian / gay / bisexual / transgender / non-binary / queer) and/or BIPOC (black / indigenous / native / person of color) law student the invaluable opportunity to work in a social justice, public interest legal and policy advocacy nonprofit dedicated to fighting gender inequality.
 The Fellowship is currently accepting contributions to fund our 2020 summer fellow.

 she her hers